 Saber vs. conocer

-The Spanish verbs 'saber' and 'conocer' both mean 'to know', but they are used in different contexts depending on what kind of knowledge is being referred to.
+The Spanish verbs saber and conocer both mean to know, but they are used in different contexts depending on what kind of knowledge is being referred to.

 Saber

-'Saber' refers to factual knowledge, or knowing about something.
+A1Saber refers to factual knowledge, or knowing about something.
 This could be information or how to do something.

-Yo que el cielo es azul.
+Yo sé que el cielo es azul.

 (I know that the sky is blue.)